discopop-project/discopop-gui-vscode/DEVELOPER_README.md

 -   run `npm install` to update the package-lock.json as well
 -   update the CHANGELOG.md
 -   update the README.md compatibility table
+-   commit these changes and push them to github
 -   create a release using the github user interface

 ## Dependency-Graph